-Diageo is committed to creating a sustainable future for their business and that includes looking for innovative new ways to make bottles and packaging that reduces the carbon footprint of their products.
+Diageo is committed to working to eliminate waste from its value chain by developing solutions to reuse materials, collaborating with farmers to regenerate landscapes, and creating innovative solutions to grow sustainably.
 The packaging that helps protect and market their brands has environmental impacts throughout a chain that stretches from suppliers, through the retailer, to the consumer and beyond.